vanruesc/blur-up/README.md

 ## Options

-You may provide a configuration via `package.json` or as a standalone file.
-If there is no configuration in `package.json`, the tool will look for a configuration file with the default name `.blur-up.json` in the current working directory.

 | Option        | Default  | Description                                |
 |---------------|----------|--------------------------------------------|
 | input         | -        | Can be a single path or an array of paths  |